 Common Mistakes That Destroy Move Economy

-- Activating power-ups without a strategic purpose
+- Activating power-ups without a clear purpose

-- Ignoring cascades and chain reactions
+- Ignoring cascades and natural chain reactions

 Conclusion